- Download our Moving to Houston Guide (PDF)

 Although this area does house families due to the good schools nearby, in recent years the Washington Corridor has become popular with upwardly mobile young professionals.
 The area is close to Memorial Park, so joggers and cyclists are a common sight.

 The area’s nightlife can be found along Washington Avenue, which is full of eclectic restaurants and lively bars.
 It’s also located close to major roadways which makes getting around easy.

 These are two of the most affluent neighbourhoods in Houston.
 Perfectly located for shopping, working and dining, residents of Afton Oaks and River Oaks have easy access to the Interstate 610, the Southwest Freeway and the Interstate 10.
 It’s common to see active residents exercising at the nearby Memorial Park or enjoying a healthy brunch at one of the many patio cafés.

 One downside to living in this part of Houston is the fact that most employers are located in and around this area, which results in heavy peak-time traffic congestion.

+Clear Lake is historically a popular suburb in Houston with accommodation that includes quaint townhouses and luxury apartments.
 The area houses the University of Houston and has a large student population that gives it a youthful energy.
-Residents will find excellent shopping opportunities in the area.
+There are excellent shopping opportunities in the area.